 - If a child has persistent and severe behavioural difficulties, a Behaviour Plan is written with the child and parents to identify specific issues.
 Relevant support will then be put in place and targets set.

 - After any behaviour incident we expect the child to reflect on their actions and where appropriate we will have a “circle” to discuss what happened.
 During this time we will try to identify why the incident happened and what the child needs to do differently next time to change and improve their behaviour.

 - Our pupil mentoring system G4G uses red, yellow and green cards for behaviour.
 A yellow card can be earned back to green by changing the behaviour.
-Red cards means a loss of playtime.
+Red cards mean a loss of playtime and parents are informed.

-- Good attendance is actively encouraged throughout the school and supported by an incentive scheme.
+- Good attendance is actively encouraged throughout the school and under normal circumstances supported by an incentive scheme.
 Our attendance has improved each year for the past 4 years and we work very hard to support parents so that their children can attend regularly.